dvdsgl/csharp-in-style/Comments.md

 # Comments

-Comments begin with `// ` (note the single space), and use sentence casing, grammar, and proper spelling.
+Comments begin with `//` followed by a single space, use sentence casing, and exhibit proper spelling and grammar.

 ```csharp
 // Great: